New Town, Kolkata

 HIDCO plans developing infrastructure like - roads, drains, sewerage line, water supply lines, major embellishment works and executed constructions like - buildings, projects, parks, museum, subways, over-bridges in New Town.
-The area mainly consisted of huge acres of cultivable lands and water bodies, which was acquired and developed in a planned manner.
-The process of investing in residential and industrial facilities and infrastructural development of the area was mainly started under the leadership of the then Chief Minister of West Bengal, Jyoti Basu in the late 1990s.
-The master plan envisions a township which is at least three times bigger than the neighbouring planned Salt Lake City.
 An information technology and residential hub is developed at New Town.
-New Town was declared as a Solar City by the former UPA-governed central regime and later this city was declared as Smart Green City by NDA-governed central regime with the help of Government of West Bengal following a proposal submitted by Mamata Banerjee, (Chief Minister of West Bengal) but later withdrawn from the Smart Cities Mission after the AITC-governed Bengal government decided to withdraw all cities of West Bengal from the competition.
-It has rejected 1,000 crore to be given for development of the city as smart city.
-New Town was enabled with 10.5 km of Wi-Fi Zone along the Major Arterial Road (part of Biswa Bangla Sarani) from Haldiram, near Dumdum/Kolkata Airport to Salt Lake Sector V, which also make it India's first Wi-Fi road connectivity.
+New Town was enabled with 10.5 km of Wi-Fi Zone along the Major Arterial Road (part of Biswa Bangla Sarani) from Haldiram, near Kolkata Airport to Salt Lake Sector V, which also make it India's first Wi-Fi road connectivity.
 The stretch has already been declared as a green corridor.